gvwilson/fiction/iffy/index.md

 and shelves of carefully sorted scrap on the shop floor look like battlebots from old war sims.
-They had frightened Iffy the first time she ventured among them, but all she saw now was what they could make---what *she* could make with them.
+They had frightened Iffy the first time she ventured among them, but all she saw now was what they could make—what *she* could make with them.

 Mister Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
 He nodded at Iffy but didn't speak until the last sparks had flown off his steel nails